 Almost identical to Hawaii Beach (see above) with the difference that the Koh Puos Bridge is further away.
 It’s slightly cleaner and has nicer restaurants.

 Locations of all Beaches in Sihanoukville

 Bonus: The Snake House

-As already mentioned earlier, there aren’t really many fun activities to do during the day besides all the beaches and bitches.
+As already mentioned earlier, there aren’t really many fun activities to do during the day besides all the beaches.
 The Snake House in western Sihanoukville is an exception though.
 It’s really worth the 3 USD admission fee and 1 hour of your day to visit.

 But it’s not just snakes they have in this park: There is also a crocodile enclosure, as well as monkeys, wild cats and lots of birds to take a look at.

 You can find the location of the Snake House on the map above.